 To gather more information about this deployment, check the logs on one of the target devices.
 You can find Intune Management Extension logs at the following location: C:\ ProgramData\Microsoft\IntuneManagementExtension\Logs.
 Open the most recent IntuneManagementExtension.log file and check the Issues.

-Create a Scheduled task to Execute a Powershell Script
+Create a Scheduled task to Execute a PowerShell Script

-You can use the same script and update the variable $STaction
+Furthermore, you can use the same script and update the variable $STaction

 , which will run New-ScheduledTaskAction